 10. Enter the product key - the window of the product key opens automatically.

-The product key is written in front of the cover of the CD.
+The product key is written in front of the cover of the CD or see it on www.profort.com.

 11. The program is ready and you can now set the units up for use.